-Valid Entry Description Column names from a table other than the primary table If the primary table is a data table, then you can query data from any other data table that is eligible to be joined to the primary table (based on the sum by level of the query).
+Valid Entry Description Column names from a lookup reference table You can query data from any reference table that the primary table has a lookup relationship with.
+If multiple data tables are used in the query, then all of the data tables must have lookup relationships with the reference table.
+If the column is a lookup column for a validated key column in the primary table, then "column-only" syntax can be used.
+For all other columns in the reference table, fully qualified Table.Column syntax must be used.
+If the query pulls data from multiple data tables, then all of the data tables must link to the reference table.
+For example: ACCT, ACCT.
+Description NOTE: Reference tables can have multiple levels of lookups, all of which are eligible to be included in the Axiom query.
+For more information, see Using multiple levels of column lookups.
+Column names from a table other than the primary table If the primary table is a data table, then you can query data from any other data table that is eligible to be joined to the primary table (based on the sum by level of the query).
 Fully qualified Table.Column syntax must be used.
 NOTE: If you are querying data from more than one data table, you should use Table.Column syntax for all data columns in the field definition (or alias names), so that it is clear at a glance which table is being queried for each column.
-For example: GL2020.M1 If the primary table is a reference table, then you can query data from any other data or reference tables that directly look up to the primary table.
+For example: GL2021.M1 If the primary table is a reference table, then you can query data from any other data or reference tables that directly look up to the primary table.
 Multiple-level lookups are not supported.
 Column alias names You can use column alias names instead of literal column names.
 Enter only the alias name, and it will automatically point to the assigned table and column for the alias.
 If the alias name is later edited to point to a different table column, the query will pull from the new column the next time the query is refreshed.
 Note that if an alias has the same name as a literal column in the primary table, the literal column is used instead of the alias.
 We recommend keeping alias names unique from column names to avoid any ambiguity.
 For example: NYB1, CYA1, CYAYTD